Russian Dalian: Soviet occupation

-In WWII Dalian was occupied by Japan.
-After WWII, with the unconditional surrender of Japan in September 1945, the city passed to the Soviets, following the Soviet invasion of Manchuria.
+During World War II, Dalian was occupied by Japan.
+After the war, with the unconditional surrender of Japan in September 1945, the city passed to the Soviets, following the Soviet invasion of Manchuria.
 Described in 1949 as "New China's model metropolis" by the Chinese Communist Party, the former colonial city was occupied by the Soviet military from 1945 to 1950.
 Soviet-inspired policies were enacted in the city and contributed to ideas of socialist urbanization.

 Modern

-In the mid-1990s the mayor of Dalian, Bo Xilai, conceived the idea of renovating the remaining Russian-era structures on the street, adding new ones built in a Russian style, and renaming the street Russian Street.
+In the mid-1990s, the mayor of Dalian, Bo Xilai, conceived the idea of renovating the remaining Russian-era structures on the street, adding new ones built in a Russian style, and renaming the street Russian Street.
 Work on the project began in 1999 and brought in Russian architects and other experts.
 Eight Russian era buildings were renovated, including the former Russian Dalniy City Hall, six new buildings were built, and six other existing structures were given "Russian façades" to match the street's theme.
 The newly renovated street was inaugurated on 1 October 2000.